ballerina-attic/message-tracing-with-stream-processor/README.md

      - [Traces](#views-of-traces)

 ## What you’ll build
-To perform this integration with Honeycomb,  a real world use case of a very simple student management system is used.
+To perform this integration with Distributed Message Tracer, a real world use case of a very simple student management system is used.
 This system will illustrate the manipulation of student details in a school/college management system.
 The administrator will be able to perform the following actions in this service.

     - Add a student's details to the system.